Amazon SEO: This is how you optimize your listing for optimal Amazon ranking

-You may know the feeling: you offer a great product on Amazon, but when you search on Amazon, your listing does not appear among the top search results.
+You may know this: You offer a great product on Amazon, but when you use the Amazon search, your listing does not appear among the top search results.
 In the worst case, you may not even find yourself on page 1.
-This significantly reduces the chance of that item being purchased, as very few users look at page 2 and beyond.
-With good Amazon SEO optimization, you can significantly improve your listing and thus the ranking of your product within the search results, and perhaps even secure the top spot.
+This significantly reduces the chance that this item will be purchased.
+Because which user actually looks at page 2 and beyond?
+With good Amazon SEO optimization, you can decisively improve your listing and thus the ranking of your product within the search results and maybe even take the first place.

-Newcomers to online retail often have many questions about Amazon SEO, to which the online giant provides little or vague answers.
-Therefore, we have taken a closer look at the basics that everyone should master and the measures that are crucial for listing optimization on Amazon.
+Especially newcomers in online trading often have many questions about Amazon SEO, to which the online giant itself provides no or only vague answers.
+Therefore, we have taken a closer look at which basics everyone should master effortlessly and which measures are crucial for listing optimization on Amazon.

 What is Amazon SEO?

-Typically, SEO refers to optimization for Google.
-However, a website can also be optimized for other search engines, including Amazon’s search.
-SEO is primarily conducted by sellers who want to increase the visibility of their listings for users of the Amazon search.
-In this context, SEO specifically refers to organic ranking, meaning the unpaid search results.
+Usually, SEO refers to optimization for Google.
+However, a website can also be prepared for other search engines, such as for the Amazon search.
+SEO is primarily conducted by sellers who want to increase the visibility of their listing for users of the Amazon search.
+Here, SEO specifically refers to organic ranking, i.e., to the unpaid search results.

-The visibility of a product is always relative: for keyword A, the product may rank in first place, while for keyword B, it may not rank at all.
-This is because the determining factor is how the search algorithm assesses the relevance of a listing in relation to a search query.
+The visibility of a product is always relative: For keyword A, the product can rank in first place, while for keyword B, it may not rank at all.
+This is because what matters is how the search algorithm assesses the relevance of a listing in relation to a search query.
 It evaluates this based on various factors, such as which keywords appear in the product title.
-The higher the relevance, the higher the likelihood of purchase.
+The higher the relevance, the higher the likelihood of purchase is usually as well.

-This highlights how important Amazon SEO and achieving a placement as high as possible are for the click-through rate and likelihood of purchase on a listing.
+This makes it clear how important Amazon SEO and a placement as high as possible are for the click-through rate and the likelihood of purchase on a listing.

 Who should polish their Amazon SEO?

-Those who trade on the marketplace of the e-commerce giant typically deal with two types of products: branded goods or private label.
-While branded goods are sold by third parties and are often name-brand products, private label items are marketed under the seller’s own brand.
-This has a significant impact on the optimal approach to Amazon SEO.
-Typically, the content – such as product titles or descriptions – is managed by the brand owner.
+Those who trade on the marketplace of the e-commerce giant usually deal with two types of products: trade goods or private label.
+While trade goods are sold by third parties and are often branded products, private label items are marketed under one’s own brand.
+This has a significant impact on the optimal approach regarding Amazon SEO.
+Because the content – such as product title or description – is usually managed by the brand owner.

-In the Amazon ecosystem, a listing refers to the product detail page that serves as an entry in the e-commerce giant’s catalog.
-Here, customers can find all relevant information to make a purchasing decision.
-On Amazon, the listing consists of defined elements that the owner of the listing can fill out according to their preferences:
+In the Amazon cosmos, a listing refers to the product detail page that serves as an entry in the catalog of the e-commerce giant.
+There, customers find all relevant information to make a purchasing decision.
+On Amazon, the listing consists of defined elements that the owner of the listing can fill out according to their wishes:

-The listing is the page that the user reaches when they select and click on a product in the purchasing process from the search results page.
+The listing is therefore the page that the user reaches when they select and click on a product on the search results page during the purchasing process.

-For example: You, as a seller, are trading backpacks on Amazon and offer the Speed Lite 12 by Deuter.
-The brand owner then edits the listing, while you simply add your offer to the already existing product page using the EAN.
-All offers for the same product are listed under the same product page.
-The individual sellers then compete for the yellow cart field, known as the Buy Box.
-Sellers have no influence on the ranking within the search results and often have to settle for a poorly optimized listing.
+An example: You as a seller trade backpacks on Amazon and offer the Speed Lite 12 by Deuter.
+Then the brand owner edits the listing, while you simply add your offer to the already existing product page using the EAN.
+All offers for the same product are therefore listed under the same product page.
+The individual sellers then compete for the win of the yellow shopping cart field, the so-called Buy Box.
+Sellers therefore have no influence on the ranking within the search results – and often have to settle for a poorly optimized listing.

-Unlike with branded goods, private label sellers or brand owners should definitely focus on the ranking factors and actively work on their Amazon SEO.
-With this knowledge, sellers can improve their listings and, as a result of a higher ranking, generate more sales and revenue.
+Unlike with private label or as a brand owner.
+Here, sellers should definitely engage with the ranking factors and actively work on their Amazon SEO.
+With this knowledge, sellers can improve the listings and consequently generate more sales and higher revenue due to a better ranking.
 Below, we present tips and tricks for your Amazon SEO to optimize your listing as much as possible.

 Amazon’s goal is always sales.
-For the online giant, it is secondary whether it sells itself or its sellers do.
-Amazon earns from every sale made, regardless.
-Sellers can use similar levers for optimization as they do with Google SEO.
-However, there is a completely different search intent on Amazon.
-Customers want to find and buy products.
-Since they cannot directly inspect the items as they would in a physical store, the product detail pages hold particular significance.
+Because for the online giant, it is secondary whether it sells itself or its sellers do.
+Amazon earns from every sale that occurs, regardless.
+For optimization, sellers can use similar levers as in Google SEO.
+However, there is a completely different search intent of the customer on Amazon.
+They want to find and buy products.
+Since they cannot directly inspect the items, as in brick-and-mortar retail, the product detail pages take on special significance.
 The keyword here is: Keywords!
 With the right Amazon keyword tool, research can be done quickly.
 Because the algorithm always asks: Does a search result match the search query?

-With the listing, Amazon sellers have an effective means to improve their ranking in the search results, known as SERPs.
-However, other aspects can only be indirectly influenced through good Amazon SEO.
-These include the click-through rate (CTR), time on page, and conversion rate (CR).
+With the listing, Amazon sellers have an effective means to improve their ranking in the search result list, the so-called SERPs.
+However, other aspects can only be indirectly influenced by good Amazon SEO.
+These include the click-through rate (CTR), the time on page, and the conversion rate (CR).
 The higher these metrics are, the more the algorithm assumes that a search query has been satisfactorily answered.
-This, in turn, increases the likelihood that the next search query for the same or related keywords will be answered similarly.
+This, in turn, increases the likelihood that the next search query for the same or related keywords will be answered in a similar manner.

 Good Amazon SEO thrives on the quality of the information provided.
-This increases the click-through rate, which in turn boosts conversions.
-The great thing is that while it can take months or even years to improve rankings on Google, initial successes in Amazon SEO can sometimes be visible within just a few minutes.
-If that isn’t motivation to start today, what is?
+This increases the click-through rate and, in turn, the conversion.
+The nice thing is: While it can take months or even years to improve one’s ranking on Google, initial successes in Amazon SEO can sometimes be visible within just a few minutes.
+If that isn’t motivation to start today.

 How does Amazon’s A9 algorithm work?

-It is especially important to familiarize yourself with how the A9 algorithm, which underlies the search engine, works – not least because this can ultimately give you an advantage over other marketplace sellers and lead to more sales overall.
+Above all, it is important to familiarize yourself with how the A9 algorithm, which underlies the search engine, works – not least because it can ultimately give you an advantage over other marketplace sellers and lead to more sales overall.

-To conduct a search, Amazon’s search engine determines which items best match the customer’s query and then ranks the results based on the performance of the item for the customers.
+To conduct a search, Amazon’s search engine determines which items best match the customer’s search query and then evaluates the results based on the item’s performance for the customers.

 The A9 search algorithm is based on two fundamental principles: relevance and performance.
-A product with high sales performance is more likely to rank higher in Amazon’s search results than a product with fewer sales.
-Similarly, a product page that uses keywords relevant to the customer’s search query is assessed by the algorithm as more relevant and is therefore likely to be placed further up in the rankings.
+A product with high sales performance is more likely to occupy a top position in Amazon’s search results than a product with fewer Amazon sales.
+Similarly, a product page that uses keywords matching the customer’s search query is assessed by the algorithm as more relevant and is therefore likely to be placed higher.

 Relevance

-When it comes to Amazon SEO, the title is crucial.
-The title should include the most relevant keywords and contain what would typically be on the product’s packaging.
-Ideally, the brand name should also be included in the title.
+In terms of Amazon SEO, the title is crucial.
+The title should contain the most relevant keywords and include what would typically be on the product’s packaging.
+Ideally, the brand name is also included in the title.
 It is one of the first elements that catches the customer’s eye, even before they have clicked on a listing.
-Therefore, optimizing the title on Amazon is extremely important for the click-through rate (CTR).
-Sellers should place the most important keyword at the beginning, followed by relevant information such as the brand name, unique selling points, and key product features.
+Therefore, optimizing the title on Amazon is extremely important for the CTR.
+Sellers should place the most important keyword at the beginning.
+Relevant information such as the brand name, unique selling points, and key product features should follow.
 The more relevant keywords that can be incorporated, the better.

-Typically, up to 200 characters* are available in Seller Central to optimize the Amazon product title.
-The focus should be on how to make it as attractive and “clickable” as possible for potential buyers.
-Generally, shorter titles tend to get clicked more than longer ones.
+Normally, up to 200 characters* are available in Seller Central to optimize the Amazon product title.
+The focus should be on how to make it as attractive and “clickable” as possible for the potential buyer.
+Generally, shorter titles tend to be clicked more than longer ones.
 Amazon recommends a maximum of 80 characters, but depending on the target audience, 120 to 150 characters can also be optimal.
-At the same time, relevant keywords must also fit within this limit.
+At the same time, the relevant keywords must also fit.
 Therefore, the ideal length of the title varies depending on the product and category.

-Amazon has also provided its own guidelines regarding product titles, which include some exclusion criteria.
+Amazon has also provided its own guidelines on product titles, which also include some exclusion criteria.

 Here is an example of a product title from the “Accessories” category, which also includes some exclusion criteria.
-The titles must adhere to the recommended length for your product category, including spaces…
+The titles must correspond to the recommended length of your product category, including spaces…

 [Brand] + [Department] + [Product Name] + [Size & Color] (for products with variations) +[Product Description]